 Note - this sub-plan does not address the environmental aspects and impacts associated with soil and surface water quality impacts during the construction of the Project.
-These are assessed and discussed within a separate sub-plan, the GLC Soil and Water Management Plan (SWMP).
+These are assessed and discussed within the Soil and Water Management Plan (SWMP).
 Groundwater monitoring requirements are detailed in the Groundwater Monitoring Program (GWMoP).